 After keg parties were busted the cops would haul bus loads of kids into the station but none of them were cited.
 They got warnings from the cops and then stern lectures from their parents.
 Even in instances where kids got arrested for more serious crimes if their parents knew a cop, or a township official, or someone in local politics it could be made to disappear.
 Kids who had repeated run ins with the cops were considered troubled; it was probably something happening at home that was making this otherwise good kid act out.

 This privileged air of untouchability follows white children into young adulthood.
 At college we were free to abuse whatever drugs we wanted, in whatever quantities and the students who supplied the school with them never had to worry about a SWAT team blasting the door off the hinges in the middle of the night.
 Every night on a college campus somewhere a party devolves into a drunken brawl, or a sporting event spirals into a minor riot.
 The people behind these outbreaks of disorder rarely catch serious criminal charges.
-In fact, they’re really even seen through a criminal lens.
+In fact, they’re really not even seen through a criminal lens.
 It’s just college.
 It’s nearly impossible to imagine the same law enforcement response to similar disorder in a black community.

 It’s obviously not impossible for white people to go to jail.
 In fact, some of the dudes I grew up with – the heavy metal kids, more on the working class end of the suburban spectrum who couldn't afford flashy attorneys – eventually got locked up.
 If they were selling drugs, it was because they got sloppy and reckless and drew attention to themselves.
 For others it was drinking and driving, or too much public fighting.
 Either way, they only finally had a serious interaction with the criminal justice system that resulted in real consequences after years and years of chronic, relentless offending.
 They only eventually hit the wall because they were so determined to run into it.
 In the meantime, the system gave them every possible break; police looked away the maximum number of times.